Reading Time: 7 minutes

 WhatsApp is an essential touchpoint in your consumer’s digital journey.
 To fully utilise the benefits, including WhatsApp as part of your omnichannel marketing strategy with your consumers.
 MoEngage helps you combine the power of customer behaviour, interests, and analytics to kickstart your WhatsApp communication strategy – all through a single platform.

 Using MoEngage, you can analyse your audience based on their demographics and behavioural attributes.
-You can create personalised omnichannel engagement strategies that extend to your WhatsApp communication using these insights.
+Using these insights, you can create personalised omnichannel engagement strategies that extend to your WhatsApp communication.

-To learn more about how you can integrate WhatsApp into your campaigns on MoEngage and see an upward improvement in conversions – click here.
+Click here to learn more about how to integrate WhatsApp into your campaigns on MoEngage and see an upward conversion improvement.

 WhatsApp gives you and your business a platform to connect and interact with customers outside the business website.
 As millions of consumers use the messaging app daily, WhatsApp proves to be one of the best marketing tools for any business.
-We’ve covered why you should consider using WhatsApp today to market your business.
+We’ve covered why you should consider using WhatsApp to market your business today.